 The company has become a pretty big hit with both fans and critics alike.
 IMDB shows that the first season received a huge 9 out of 10.
 John Moore from ProWrestling.net gave the show a good review too.
 The show has been compared to WWE.
 With many people calling it vastly different although many people find that to be enjoyable all the same.

 Digging deeper into the history of the series shows that it was originally going to be called Lucha Uprising.
 It was in August of 2014 that they renamed the show to the name it uses now: Lucha Underground.
 The show is also often referred to on social media by fans as LU.
 Many fans on Tumblr and Twitter have proven passionate and dedicated and the fans who do interact with the stars have proved to be mostly polite.

 Personally, as someone who started the show very late, I have found it fairly easy to follow and I hope that those of you who read and enjoy my future reviews on the site will consider joining me in watching the show.

 Unlike other promotions, Lucha Underground has matches that are typically shown in their entirety without commercials.
 With the exception of the Aztec Warfare matches, which last the entire length of the program.

-Johnny Mundo won the main event of the debut episode of the Lucha Underground TV programme on October 29th in 2014.
-On January 7th in 2015, Prince Puma was crowned the first Lucha Underground Champion when he won the first ever Aztec Warfare match.
+Johnny Mundo won the main event of the debut episode of the TV program on October 29th in 2014.
+On January 7th in 2015, Prince Puma was crowned the first LU Champion when he won the first-ever Aztec Warfare match.
 On April 22nd in 2015, the team of Angélico, Ivelisse, and Son of Havoc were crowned the first Lucha Underground Trios Champions when they won the Trios Tournament.
 On March 25th in 2015, it was revealed to the public that Lucha Underground would be holding their first major event in early August 2015 entitled Ultima Lucha.